Michelstadt: History

 In 815, the Michlinstat area was donated once again.
 In recognition of his great merit as confidant at Charlemagne's court, Einhard acquired the main town and all land within two leagues (roughly 15 km) from Charlemagne's son, Louis the Pious, as a freehold.
 Einhard also built the Einhardsbasilika.
 In 819, he bequeathed his Odenwald holdings to Lorsch Abbey and in so doing precisely defined the boundaries of the Mark Michelstadt.
 Upon Einhard's death on 14 March 840, the monastery came into its inheritance.

 In the 17th century, the first houses outside the town wall were built.
 In 1773, a new town gate was built, called the Neutor ("New Gate").
 In the 19th century, the gate towers were all torn down one after the other.

 In 1806, Michelstadt, as within the County of Erbach, passed to the Grand Duchy of Hesse.

 The building of the railway line and its completion through to Darmstadt in 1870 and then Eberbach in 1881 brought Michelstadt a sharp economic upswing.
 Out of what was once a small farming community grew a sizeable town with important industrial operations on the foundation of the centuries-old ironworking.
 A new economic era began.
 From the clothweavers' and dyers' guild grew a cloth factory; from foundries grew machine factories.
 Ivory carving was a starting point for businesses in the souvenir industry and plastics processing.

 In 1962, the town hosted the second Hessentag state festival.

 In 2007, a decision to merge the town with the neighbouring town of Erbach was thwarted by a civic vote.

 Governance

-The municipal elections held 2006 and 2016 yielded the following results:
+The municipal elections yielded the following results: